Monday, November 30, 2015

 -- Nineteenth-century illustration, Internet, source not said

-• They associate republicans with anarchy and monarchy with order: "The dike against the torrent that will sweep us away is the king, only the king...
+• They meant anarchy, monarchy meant order: "The dike against the torrent that will sweep us away is the king, only the king...

 -Lucien Leuwen by Stendhal, 1836, unpublished in his lifetime because he feared that his ironically critical novel would cost him his job as a government official.